Detecting and Dealing With Elder Financial Abuse

 Robocalls

 We are living in the age of receiving automated robocalls.
-When your smartphone rings, the screen may read “Potential Spam” or “Scam Likely.”
+When a spammer calls you on your smartphone, a message may appear on the screen that reads “Potential Spam” or “Scam Likely.”
 More tech-savvy people know how to avoid these calls, but the elderly may fall victim to them.
 To help seniors avoid robocall scams, explain the risks associated with accepting these calls.

 Sweepstakes and Lottery Scams

-Callers excitedly contact you about winning sweepstakes or a contest.
-These calls are usually not legitimate.
-The callers often collect valuable data from the recipient, including email addresses, usernames, and passwords.
-Scammers can use your information or sell your data at a significant profit.
+When callers excitedly contact you about winning a sweepstakes or a contest, these calls are usually not legitimate.
+The callers often are seeking to collect valuable data from the recipient, including email addresses, usernames, and passwords.
+Scammers can use the information you give them or sell your data at a significant profit.

 How to Avoid Elder Financial Exploitation

-There are ways to protect yourself and your aging loved ones from predators who want to exploit you financially.
+You can protect yourself and your aging loved ones in several ways from predators who want to exploit you financially.

 Designate a Financial Power of Attorney